Ernest Amano Boateng

-Ernest Amano Boateng was a Ghanaian academic and public servant.
+Ernest Amano Boateng (30 November 1920 – 15 July 1997) was a Ghanaian academic and public servant.
 He was an emeritus professor of geography who taught at the University of Ghana.
-He was the first vice chancellor of the University of Cape Coast and the first chairman of the then Environmental Protection Council of Ghana now Ghana Environmental Protection Agency.
-He served in various capacities in many institutions including the Ghana Academy of Arts and Sciences as its president and the West African Examinations Council as its chairman.
+He was the first vice chancellor of the University of Cape Coast and the first chairman of the then Environmental Protection Council of Ghana, now Ghana Environmental Protection Agency.
+He served in various capacities in many institutions, including the Ghana Academy of Arts and Sciences as its president and the West African Examinations Council as its chairman.

 Early life and education

 Ernest was born on 30 November 1920.
-His father was the Reverend Christian Robert Boateng; a reverend minister of the Presbyterian Church of Ghana, and his mother; Adelaide Akonobea Boateng both of Aburi, Ghana.
+His father was the Reverend Christian Robert Boateng, a reverend minister of the Presbyterian Church of Ghana, and his mother, Adelaide Akonobea Boateng, both of Aburi, Ghana.

-He was educated at Achimota College and St Peter's Hall now St Peter's College, University of Oxford, England, where he read history and geography majoring in social and political geography and graduating in 1949.
-He had his master's degree in 1953 and was awarded a bachelor of letters (B.Litt.) degree in 1954 for his thesis on human settlements.
+He was educated at Achimota College and St Peter's Hall, now St Peter's College, University of Oxford, England, where he read history and geography, majoring in social and political geography, and graduated in 1949.
+He earned his master's degree in 1953 and was awarded a Bachelor of Letters (B.Litt.) degree in 1954 for his thesis on human settlements.

 Career

 Academic

-His teaching begun at the Presbyterian College of Education, Akropong.
-After his tertiary education at the University of Oxford he returned to the Gold Coast and was appointed lecturer of geography at the University of Ghana then the University College of the Gold Coast in 1950.
-He became professor and head of the geography department of the university in 1961.
+His teaching began at the Presbyterian College of Education, Akropong.
+After his tertiary education at the University of Oxford, he returned to the Gold Coast and was appointed lecturer of geography at the University of Ghana, then the University College of the Gold Coast, in 1950.

+He became a professor and head of the geography department of the university in 1961.
 In 1962, he was made dean of the faculty of social studies of the university.
-While at the university, he was master of the Mensah Sarbah hall, a hall of residence in the University of Ghana.
-In 1969 he was appointed principal of the University College of Cape Coast and the first vice chancellor of the institution when it was elevated to university status in 1972 as the University of Cape Coast.
+While at the university, he was master of the Mensah Sarbah Hall, a hall of residence in the University of Ghana.

+In 1969, he was appointed principal of the University College of Cape Coast and the first vice chancellor of the institution when it was elevated to university status in 1972 as the University of Cape Coast.

 He held many visiting appointments with universities in Britain and America.
 He was a Smuts visiting fellow at the University of Cambridge in 1965 and 1966.
 He was also a visiting professor at the University of Pittsburgh, Pennsylvania.

-In 1950 he was elected a fellow of the Royal Geographical Society.
+In 1950, he was elected a fellow of the Royal Geographical Society.
 He was an honorary fellow of the Ghana Institute of Planners in 1984 and elected a Fellow of the Royal Society of Arts in 1973.